Medical Examiners service

 - Improve the quality and accuracy of medical certification of cause of death.

-- Ensure deaths are notified to coroner where appropriate.
+- Make sure that deaths are notified to coroner where appropriate.

 - Support local learning and improvement by identifying matters that require escalation to local clinical governance and other processes.